Peeta Mellark

-Peeta Mellark is a fictional character from The Hunger Games trilogy by Suzanne Collins.
+Peeta Mellark is a fictional character of The Hunger Games trilogy written by American author Suzanne Collins.
 He is portrayed by actor Josh Hutcherson in The Hunger Games film series.

 Peeta is the male tribute representing District 12 in the 74th annual Hunger Games, alongside female tribute Katniss Everdeen (portrayed by Jennifer Lawrence).
 Together, they defy the rule that the Games must have one victor, unintentionally inciting a rebellion against the authoritarian government of Panem.

 Appearances

 The Hunger Games

 Peeta is first introduced at the reaping for the 74th Hunger Games when he is selected as the male tribute representing District 12 alongside female tribute Katniss Everdeen.
-Prior to the reaping, Katniss and Peeta had only interacted once: at age eleven, when Peeta deliberately burned two loaves of bread in his family's bakery and took a beating from his abusive mother to feed a starving Katniss.
-Katniss had always felt indebted to him for this kindness, but never worked up the courage to thank him.
-Often, he would stare at her in school.
-Sometimes Katniss would make eye contact with him, only for his eyes to quickly flit away.

 During an interview with Caesar Flickerman preceding the Games, Peeta admits on national television to having a long-standing crush on Katniss.
 She assumes this is merely part of his strategy to win favor from wealthy Capitol sponsors.
+Prior to this encounter, Peeta and Katniss had only met once, when he had burned bread to give to a hungry Katniss.

-Once inside the arena, Peeta allies himself with the "Career" (from districts 1 and 2) tributes and tricks them into believing he will lead them to Katniss.
+Once inside the arena, Peeta allies himself with the "Career" (from districts 1, 2 and 4) tributes and tricks them into believing he will lead them to Katniss.
 However, after Katniss knocks down a hive of Tracker Jackers on her pursuers, she herself is stung with the insects venom, rendering her disoriented and vulnerable.
 Peeta urges Katniss to run and stays to fight fellow tribute Cato while she escapes.
 He survives the encounter with Cato but suffers a stab wound on his leg.
 He camouflages himself into the rocks and mud alongside a riverbank, slowly dying of blood poisoning until Katniss finds him days later.